- Initial Thoughts

 Like all Shearwater dive computers, it uses the Buhlmann ZHL-16C algorithm and is fully enabled for any configuration of tanks or rebreathers you wish to throw at it, doing so simply and effectively.
 This model has an additional ability to customize gradient factors and safety stops.

-The display of the Teric is genuinely excellent and the best dive computer display on the market right now.
+The display of the Teric is genuinely excellent and the best dive computer displays on the market right now.
 The stylish 1.39” face features a full-color AMOLED display – giving you full- color, high resolution, sharp definition, and deep blacks.

 The screen you see while diving can be customized depending on what you deem to be most important, though all the other information is also easily available at a click.
 The usability is great with a simple four-button design with big buttons, designed to be easy to use in thick gloves.